Brian Anderson Player Props: Brewers vs. Giants

 Brian Anderson At The Plate

-- Anderson has six doubles, a triple, eight home runs and 21 walks while hitting .242.
+- Anderson has six doubles, a triple, eight home runs and 21 walks while batting .236.

-- In 57.4% of his 47 games this season, Anderson has picked up at least one hit.
-He's also had nine multi-hit games.

-- Anderson has had an RBI in 16 games this year (34.0%), including seven multi-RBI outings (14.9%).
-He has also driven in three or more of his team's runs in two contests.
+- In 33.3% of his games this year, Anderson has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in two contests.

-- In 42.6% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (8.5%).
+- In 20 of 48 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.